ehudkleinsde/CloudTrailIngestor/README.txt

 2. Anomaly detection workers - Very easy to add a new type of anomaly detection, just implement the abstract AnomalyDetectionWorkerBase class.
 Having the Kafka ConsumerConfig in the child class was my mistake, should be in the base class as well :-)
 3. Very easy to add more worker threads, can control how many worker threads of each type [there is probably a nicer way to handle the DI registration, sorry.. :-) ]

-# Alternative Dedup design suggestions:
-1. Implement a bloom filter - for each event identifier, run N hash functions, each returning an integer.
-Mod the integers and use them as indexes in a bit integer.
-If all N respective bits are set to 1, there is a probability that the event is duplicated - need to check the db.
-If even 1 bit is set to 0, the event is not duplicated.
-Lastly, set all the 0 bits encountered to 1.
-Not going into probabilistic details here.. :-)

-Dedup alternatives if assumption is invalid:
-1. As said in the beginning, I assumed dedup is good to have, but not a high priority:
-a.
-We don't get too many duplicated events from AWS
-b.
-When we do, they arrive within the same hour, and our API controller is stable and does not reset often so cache is solid
-c.
-Even if we get some in, its not a big deal, just consumes compute and storage resources.

 # Missing features:
 1. We currently don't have rate limiting and auth - add an API gateway to provide these, and redirect valid calls to the downstream.